Balancing Evidentiary Value and Sample Size of Adaptive Designs with Application to Animal Experiments: The experimental unit information index for adaptive designs

-Figure~\ref{fig:gsdEUII} displays the EUII for the different methods (top), relative to the fixed design (middle), and the maximum sample size and expected sample size of significant findings (bottom) for values of the standardised effect size $\delta$ between 0.1 and 0.8.
-As expected, the EUII increases with increasing $\delta$ but also depends on the assumed prior probability of $H_1$, chosen to be either 0.01, 0.1 or 0.5.
-In particular, for $\Pr(H_1)=.01$ the EUII depends less on the effect size $\delta$ under the alternative, because the second term $\E(N_{1+})$ (that depends on $\delta$) of the expected sample size \eqref{eq:EN+} for significant findings receives less weight.
+Figure~\ref{fig:gsdEUII} displays the EUII for the different methods (top), relative to the fixed design (middle), and the maximum sample size and \soutr{expected} effective sample size of significant findings (bottom) for values of the standardised effect size $\delta$ between 0.1 and 0.8.
 All group-sequential designs have a larger EUII than the fixed design.
-The improvement is around 1-11\% for the Pocock method, and around 0-7\% for O'Brien-Fleming and Haybittle-Peto.
-These results indicate that Pocock should be the preferred group-sequential method if the goal is to maximize the evidentiary value of one experimental unit.
+The improvement is around 2-14\% for the Pocock method, and around 0-8\% for O'Brien-Fleming and Haybittle-Peto.
+As expected, the EUII increases with increasing $\delta$ but also depends on the assumed prior probability of $H_1$, chosen to be either 0.01, 0.1 or 0.5. \soutr{In particular,} For $\Pr(H_1)=0.01$ the EUII depends less on the effect size $\delta$ under the alternative, because the second term $\E(1/N_1^+)$ (that depends on $\delta$) of the expected inverse sample size \eqref{eq:EN+} for significant findings receives less weight.
+For all prior probabilities considered, Pocock's method has larger values of EUII than the other two methods considered.
+This is related to smaller effective sample sizes for significant findings, compare Figure~\ref{fig:gsdEUII}, bottom plot.
+Looking at the other two methods, O'Brien-Fleming has larger values than Haybittle-Peto for smaller effect sizes, but this is not the case for larger effect sizes, where Haybittle-Peto is better in terms of EUII.
+These results indicate that Pocock should be the preferred group-sequential method. \soutr{if the goal is to maximize the evidentiary value of one experimental unit.}